Dual Credit FAQs

 The Blinn College District Board of Trustees has reduced tuition and fees for Dual Credit students.
 Current tuition and general fees are published on the Blinn website.

 Tuition and fee payments are due at registration.
-Failure to pay by the due date will result in the student being dropped from
+Failure to pay by the due date will result in the student being dropped from class.

 Dual Credit students, like all college students, are responsible for purchasing required textbooks and other essential course materials.
 The exception would be in cases where the high school provides textbooks.